August 24, 2020

 No matter how complex a situation may appear, we can only succeed if we are determined to view it from the simplest possible vantage point.
 “Complications” are synonymous with “problems”.

 In an effort to make sense of our volatile reality, the ancient Chinese created the all-encompassing notion of Yin and Yang.
-Understanding the infinite manifestations of Yin and Yang is a daunting pursuit, but we can master it by taming our desire for an ornate or flowery intellectualism.
+Understanding the infinite manifestations of Yin and Yang is a daunting pursuit, but we can master it by taming our desire for a flowery intellectualism.

 The Yellow Emperor’s Classic of Chinese Medicine is considered the authoritative text on eastern medicine.
 It offers much in the way of philosophy, and it explains the importance of simplicity in the pursuit of intelligence: